 then the transfer will likely fail.

-Note that the upload can also not be retried because the data is
+Note that the upload cannot be retried because the data is not stored.

 rclone rcat remote:path [flags]

 -h, --help help for rcat --size int File size hint to preallocate (default -1)

 -n, --dry-run Do a trial run with no permanent changes -i, --interactive Enable interactive mode -v, --verbose count Print lots more stuff (repeat for more)

 See the global flags page for global options not listed here.